Chapter 1 – Accounts

 - Banking, cash management, and debt services.
 This includes establishing and maintaining University bank and investment accounts and contracting for new banking services, including retail credit card processing and lockbox services.
 The Treasurer's Office also serves as the bond registrar and paying agent for the majority of the bonds issued by the University.

 - Bank accounts.
-Only the University Chief Financial Officer and Treasurer, the Director of Financial Management and University Secretary, and the Director of Treasury Operations are authorized to establish and maintain University bank accounts.
+Only the University Chief Financial Officer & Treasurer and the Director of Treasury Operations & Financial Management are authorized to establish and maintain bank accounts to transact University business.
 Requests for bank accounts or other banking services must be submitted to the Treasurer's Office for prior review and approval.

 - Prohibition of use of University's name and tax identification number.
-The University strictly prohibits the use of The University of Iowa's name or tax identification number by any person or organization in any bank account except as specifically authorized by the University Chief Financial Officer and Treasurer or the Director of Treasury Operations.
+The University strictly prohibits the use of The University of Iowa's name or tax identification number by any person or organization in any bank account except as specifically authorized by the University Chief Financial Officer & Treasurer or the Director of Treasury Operations & Financial Management.
 Banks are periodically surveyed to identify any accounts utilizing the University's name or identification number.
 These accounts are independently reviewed for proper authorization.

 - Bequests.
 The Treasurer's Office records and invests all funds that are designated as endowment and payable directly to The University of Iowa.
 Beneficiary documents, estate notices, or any communication indicating a possible beneficiary status of bequests and gifts to the University are directed to the Office of the General Counsel for official handling.
 Wherever justified, the funds are transferred to the University of Iowa Center for Advancement, the University's preferred channel for private gifts.

 - Investments — operating, endowment, and quasi-endowment funds.
 Investment activities are in accordance with the investment policy of the Board of Regents, State of Iowa.
 (See Board of Regents Policy Manual 2.2.4.)
 Investment-related fees are assessed to investment pools and may include costs for investment management, banking and custody, and (where applicable) stewardship and donor-related service costs.